A Guide to Legal Research in Costa Rica

 C. General Laws

 At the site of the Office of the Attorney General (Procuraduría General de la Republica), through the Costa Rican Judicial Information network (Sistema Costarricense de Informacion Juridica -SCIJ), one can search for the full text of the laws based upon the specific area of the law.
-The following laws are specifically covered: Agrarian Laws, Administrative Laws, Environmental Law, Customs Laws, Civil Laws, Labor Laws, Immigration Laws, Municipal Laws, Criminal Laws, Family Laws, Constitutional Laws, Tax Laws, Commercial Laws, Elections Laws, Notary Laws, Mining Laws, Urban Planning Laws, Transit Law, Human Rights Laws, Banking Laws.
+The following laws are specifically covered: Agrarian Laws, Administrative Laws, Environmental Law, Customs Laws, Civil Laws, Labor Laws, Immigration Laws, Municipal Laws, Criminal Laws, Family Laws, Constitutional Laws, Tax Laws, Commercial Laws, Elections Laws, Notary Laws, Mining Laws, Urban Planning Laws, Transit Law, Human Rights Laws, and Banking Laws.

 D. Case Law

 The decisions of the Costa Rican Supreme Court (Chambers I-IV) starting from 1980 are available through the Costa Rican System of Judicial Information (SCIJ).
 This database was developed due to a cooperation agreement between the Government of Costa Rica and the Inter American Development Bank which provided the funding for the project.
 Use of the database is free and the user may search for court decisions with the use of keywords.
+Another great source for case law is the Index of the Costa Rican Judicial Branch where you can search case law from several courts in Costa Rica.
+The system also allows public access by case number to the status of civil proceedings active in the Costa Rican court system.

 E. International Treaties